Psilocybe hoogshagenii

 Psilocybe hoogshagenii is a species of psilocybin mushroom in the family Hymenogastraceae.
 The mushroom has a brownish conical or bell-shaped cap up to 3 cm wide that has an extended papilla up to 4 mm long.
 The stem is slender (up to 3 mm thick) and 5 to 9 cm long.
 The variety P. hoogshagenii var. convexa lacks the long papilla.

-The species is found in Mexico, where it grows singly or in small groups in clayey soils in subtropical coffee plantations, and from Colombia and Brazil in South America.
+The species is found in Mexico, where it grows singly or in small groups in clayey soils in subtropical coffee plantations, and in Colombia and Brazil in South America.
 The mushroom contains the psychedelic compounds psilocybin and psilocin, and all parts will stain blue or bluish black when handled or injured.
 P. hoogshagenii is used for divinatory purposes by some indigenous groups in Mexico.

 Taxonomy

 The species was first described scientifically by French mycologist Roger Heim in 1958.
-It was one of several species described and illustrated in the popular American weekly magazine Life ("Seeking the Magic Mushroom"), in which R. Gordon Wasson recounted the psychedelic visions that he experienced during the divinatory rituals of the Mixtec people, thereby introducing psilocybin mushrooms to Western popular culture; it was however, mislabeled as Psilocybe zaptecorum.
+It was one of several species described and illustrated in the popular American weekly magazine Life ("Seeking the Magic Mushroom"), in which R. Gordon Wasson recounted the psychedelic visions that he experienced during the divinatory rituals of the Mixtec people, thereby introducing psilocybin mushrooms to Western popular culture; it was, however, mislabeled as Psilocybe zaptecorum.
 Similarly, Psilocybe specialist Gastón Guzmán suggests that P. zapotecorum, as described by Rolf Singer in 1958, is misidentified as it agrees well with the type of P. hoogshagenii.
 The species Psilocybe caerulipes var. gastonii, described by Singer in 1958, is a synonym of P. hoogshagenii.

 The species is named in honor of American anthropologist Searle Hoogshagen, who helped Heim and Wasson in their search for entheogenic mushrooms in Mexico.
 The mushroom is known locally by several common names.
-In Spanish, it is called los niños or los Chamaquitos ("the little boys"), in Mazatec as pajaritos de monte ("little birds of the woods"), in Nahuatl as cihuatsinsintle or teotlaquilnanácatl ("divine mushroom that describes or paints"), and in Mixe as Atka:t ("judge") or na.shwi.ñ mush ("mushrooms of the earth").
+In Spanish, it is called los niños or los Chamaquitos ("the little boys"); in Mazatec as pajaritos de monte ("little birds of the woods"); in Nahuatl as cihuatsinsintle or teotlaquilnanácatl ("divine mushroom that describes or paints"), and in Mixe as Atka:t ("judge") or na.shwi.ñ mush ("mushrooms of the earth").

 The variety P. hoogshagenii var. convexa was described by Guzmán in 1983 to account for mushrooms without an acute papilla that were otherwise roughly the same as the type variety.
 Psilocybe semperviva, described by Heim and Roger Cailleux in 1958, was later determined by Guzmán to be synonymous with P. hoogshagenii var. convexa.
 The varietal epithet convexa refers to the convex shape of the cap.